GoHypernet/Galileo-sdk/docs/src/missions.rst

 When a job is in the "running" status, you can check the progress by querying the standard output (what would normally be printed to screen if you were running the job locally on your laptop) and the process logs (to confirm what processes were created by your job).
 You also have the option (depending on the system you deployed to) to pause the job, cancel the job (which will return any partial results), and kill the job (which will not return any results from the job).

-In order to set the amount of resources that a job uses (i.e. the number of CPUs, the amount of memory, and the number of GPUs), click the settings tab under the current Missio, then scroll down to the Job Resources block and enter the values you want.
+In order to set the amount of resources that a job uses (i.e. the number of CPUs, the amount of memory, and the number of GPUs), click the settings tab under the current Mission, then scroll down to the Job Resources block and enter the values you want.

 .. image:: images/missions_settings.png